 Community Projects

-Your participation in one of the following activities will support United Way’s commitment to improve the lives and futures of ALICE families across our community.
+2025 is the United Way's 100th anniversary.
+Your participation in one of the following activities will support their century-long commitment to improving the lives and futures of ALICE families across our community.

 Register to Volunteer